Ueshiba Morihei, Founder of Aikido

 On the return trip home, Ueshiba Morihei heard that there is a place in Ayabe to pray for one’s recovery.
 He stopped by and met the spiritual leader of Omoto-kyo, Deguchi Onisaburo, who lectured him on ways of living.
 Sadly, when Ueshiba arrived in Tanabe, his father has already passed away.

 In 1920, Ueshiba moved his family to Ayabe, Kyoto.
-He continued training with both his body and mind, and founded “Ueshiba School”.
+He continued training both his body and mind and founded “Ueshiba School”.
 He trained with his followers under the fundamental idea of the Ueshiba School, which combines martial art and agriculture.
 This is also when Aiki-bujutsu, the martial art that unites one’s heart, body and spiritual energy, slowly takes on its current form.

 The Rising of Aikido

 As Aikido gained reputation, Admiral Takeshita Isamu invited Ueshiba and his pupils to demonstrate Aiki Bujutsu in Tokyo.
-Their performance affected even the members of the Imperial household Agency, which led to a special lecture that lasted 21 days.
+Their performance affected even the members of the Imperial Household Agency, which led to a special lecture that lasted 21 days.
 After the great success of the demonstration, Ueshiba Morihei received many invitations from celebrities and marine officers for more demonstrations.
 As a result, Ueshiba Morihei decided to move his family to Tokyo in 1927 and set up a temporary Dojo in his new resident.
-While teaching Aikido, he also worked as a instructor of martial arts in Marine College, spreading the ideal of Aiki bujutsu.
+While teaching Aikido, he also worked as an instructor of martial arts in Marine College, spreading the ideal of Aiki bujutsu.
 Due to the growing popularity, Ueshiba Morihei started to build his own dojo.
 At the same time, he opened another temporary dojo in Shimo Ochiai, Mejiro.
 When Kano Jigoro, the founder of Koudoukan Judo, visited this dojo, Aikido’s balanced training of the mind, the body and spiritual energy really impressed him.
 He thus sent his own pupils to Ueshiba Morihei’s dojo for training in Aikido as well.

-In April 1931, the first official Dojo located in Ushigome Wakamatsu Town (currently known as Wakamatsu town, Shinjuku Ward), Kobukan (currently known as Aikikai Hombu Dojo), finally opened.
+In April 1931, the first official Dojo, located in Ushigome Wakamatsu Town (currently known as Wakamatsu town, Shinjuku Ward), Kobukan (currently known as Aikikai Hombu Dojo), finally opened.
 It was called the “Hellish Dojo” of Ushigome, which housed many of Ueshiba’s top private pupils.
 Following Kobukan, he built many other dojos in Tokyo and Osaka, and changed the name “Aiki bujutsu” to “Aiki Budo”.
 On April 30th, 1940, the Ministry of Health and Welfare licensed Aikido under the name “Kobukai Foundation”.
 In 1942, “Aiki Budo” had its final name-change, and finally became “Aikido” as known today.

 Agriculture and Martial Arts as One